 how is crediting currently done?

 Surprisingly, there is no obvious difference between big and small players in how they deal with accreditation.
 The four most common ways are to credit either 1) only the studio/company, 2) only the name of the main designer, 3) inconsistently across media, or 4) as part of the general description.
-Actually, more often other disciplines, e.g. printer, photographer, illustrator, are outlined rather than parts of the type design process.
+Other disciplines (e.g. printer, photographer, illustrator) are more often outlined rather than parts of the type design process.

 Collage of different type specimens.